wvdakker/gtkterm/README_source.md

 The terminal window in which all serial communication is shown.
 It is an VTE object and hold the configuration for the terminal and serial port.
+Each terminal window (just 1 for now) has only one serial interface which it connects to.
+It has 2 USR signals for communication from scripts.

 #### Members
 #### Signals